-The Renters’ Rights Act is a new set of rules which will impact the rental sector and may change your rights as a tenant.
+The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

-It is designed to create a more balanced rental market and give tenants more protection and control.
+It was designed to create a more balanced rental market and give tenants more protection and control.

 The new rules won’t be enforced all at once.
 Large pieces of housing legislation are usually introduced in stages so that councils, landlords, agents and tenants have time to prepare.